 Before you go too deeply into that spiral, remember that some minor issues can cause your Check Engine Light to come on.
 We look at the meaning of the Check Engine Lights, the reasons it happens, and how to fix them.

-Check Engine Light Meaning
+What Does The Check Engine Light Mean?

-The Check Engine Light indicates there is something wrong with your engine’s electrical system.
+The Check Engine Light means there is something wrong with your engine’s electrical system.
 It can be due to a faulty engine sensor or any other damaged part in your engine.
 Mostly it’s due to something wrong with the emissions control system.

 In 1996, automakers began standardizing all systems with the OBD-II protocol.
 This system provides a list of diagnostic trouble codes that can be read through a universal connector.